simondankelmann/Bluetooth-LE-Spam/README.md

 By using and contributing to this repository, you agree to these disclaimers and guidelines.
 If you do not agree, please refrain from using or contributing to this repository.

-For any questions or concerns, please contact the repository maintainers.
+For any questions or concerns, please contact the repository maintainers on Discord or Github.